After seeing any Marvel Cinematic Universe film with Spider-Man, what part of that character’s world and powers did you want to experience?

 The premise itself is familiar but inoffensive, but already, the ride’s greatest flaw has been exposed: a bland villain.

-Even in seen the two Spider-Man films set in the MCU, you’ve seen some of the memorable baddies on Parkers’ enemies list, including Vulture, Mysterio, and Shocker.
+Even if you’ve only seen the two Spider-Man films set in the MCU, you’ve seen some of the memorable baddies on Parkers’ enemies list, including Vulture, Mysterio, and Shocker.
 Comics fans are well aware that Spider-Man has one of the best rogues’ galleries of any superhero.

 None of these are your target in Web Slingers, or even the mastermind behind some dastardly plan.
 Instead, you’re fighting off hundreds of Spider-Bots, creatures with no deeper meaning to any Marvel fan and obviously created so Avengers Campus would have another toy to sell.